NVIDIA/aistore/README.md

 ## Introduction

-AIStore supports numeorous deployment options covering a spectrum from a single-laptop to petascale bare-metal clusters.
-The options, provided and documented, include in part:
+AIStore supports numerous deployment options covering a spectrum from a single-laptop to petascale bare-metal clusters of any size.
+This includes:

 | Deployment option | Targeted audience and objective |